Withdrawals, Refunds, and Repayments

 General Information

-If you receive federal Pell grant funds, you must finalize your registration by the last day to receive a 100% refund.
+If you receive federal or state grant funds, you must finalize your registration by the last day to receive a 100% refund.
 This is called our Census Date and the exact dates for each quarter are provided below.
-Up until the census date we adjust your Pell grant to match your registration level.
-Federal rules do not allow us to adjust your Pell grant after the census date.
+Up until the census date we adjust your grants to match your registration level.
+Federal and state rules do not allow us to adjust your Pell or Washington College grant after the census date.

 Adding classes after the Census Date

-We cannot increase your Pell grant to reflect your actual registration after the census date.
+We cannot increase your Pell or Washington College grant to reflect your actual registration after the census date.

 Withdrawing from classes on or before the Census Date

 Financial Aid recipients should finalize their quarterly class schedules before the Census Dates listed below to avoid financial aid repayments.
-If you reduce your credits below the number we offered you aid for, we must adjust your Pell grant down to reflect your reduced registration.
+If you reduce your credits below the number we offered you aid for, we must adjust your grants down to reflect your reduced registration.

-• If dropping a class/es results in a refund, the refund is returned to the Pell grant program, and may reduce the amount you owe.
+• If dropping a class/es results in a refund, the refund is returned to the grant programs, and may reduce the amount you owe.

 Summer 2024